14 Expert Tips for a Successful Dry January

 Do activities that have no connection to alcohol

-Some activities, like Friday night happy hour or watching the big game, are inextricably linked with drinking in many people’s minds.
-So instead of risking triggering yourself, change your activities to ones you don’t associate with alcohol, like hiking, bike riding, or going to a flea market, Dr. Graber says.
+Some activities, like virtual Friday night happy hours or watching the big game, are inextricably linked with drinking in many people’s minds.
+So instead of risking triggering yourself, change your activities to ones you don’t associate with alcohol, like hiking, bike riding, or going to a flea market if available, Dr. Graber says.
 “These activities are less likely to make you realize you are giving up alcohol at all and still provide meaningful social interaction,” he says.
 “As a bonus, the extra exercise will improve your health even more.”
 (Here are 12 creative ways to celebrate New Year’s Eve without alcohol.)

 ID your drinking triggers and avoid them